subassri/Aidronedelivery/README.md

 Aero AI - Drone Delivery System with ETA Prediction, Drone Detection, and Multi-Agent Chatbot Aidrone is an end-to-end Streamlit application combining:

+Place your full drone and geo datasets inside the data/ folder.
+Path configuration is managed via cloud.env.
+Sample CSVs are included for demonstration.

 ✔ 1.
 Drone Delivery ETA Prediction

 Predict delivery time using a trained machine-learning model.